National Disability Research and Development Agenda

 The Agenda identifies research and development priorities that build the evidence base for policy and practice change relevant to the outcomes of the National Disability Agreement and the National Disability Strategy.
 The Agenda sets out research and development principles, and desired areas of inquiry, and is being used to guide the allocation of the national funding commitment for disability research and development.

-Activities under the Agenda are managed by the Commonwealth Government, through the Department of Social Services on behalf of the Research and Data Working Group (RDWG).
+Activities under the Agenda are managed by the Commonwealth Government, through the Department of Social Services.

-For further information visit the Research and Data Working Group webpage.
+For further information visit Research projects under the National Disability Research Special Account: 2012, 2015 and 2020 webpage.